|Other AL Resources|

 Where can find Lamar County Birth, marriage, Divorce and Death Records?

 Lamar County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.

 You can search online for Lamar County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for Birth, Marriage, Divorce or Death Certificates to mail.

-A list of Lamar County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See Also Alabama Archives, Genealogical and Historical Societies for statewide Addresses and links.
+A list of Lamar County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Alabama Archives, Historical & Genealogical Societies.

 Where can I connect with other Lamar County, AL Researchers through message boards and forums?

 What other genealogical resources are available in Lamar County, AL?

 The following are web links to Genealogy, Records and Resources pertaining to Lamar County.
 Most of these genealogy links fall into 3 categories: Commercial Sites, Private Sites or Organization Sites.
 Some have free access some have to have a fee.
 This is just a list that has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.